kumahq/kuma/docs/generated/cmd/kumactl/kumactl_install_transparent-proxy.md

 ```
       --dry-run                                                                         dry run
+      --ebpf-bpffs-path string                                                          the path of the BPF filesystem (default "/run/kuma/bpf")
+      --ebpf-enabled                                                                    use ebpf instead of iptables to install transparent proxy
+      --ebpf-instance-ip string                                                         IP address of the instance (pod/vm) where transparent proxy will be installed
+      --ebpf-programs-source-path string                                                path where compiled ebpf programs and other necessary for ebpf mode files can be found (default "/kuma/ebpf")
       --exclude-inbound-ports string                                                    a comma separated list of inbound ports to exclude from redirect to Envoy
       --exclude-outbound-ports string                                                   a comma separated list of outbound ports to exclude from redirect to Envoy
       --experimental-transparent-proxy-engine                                           use experimental transparent proxy engine